Ichi the Witch: Majiks

-Nicknamed Chrono (操ちゃん, Sou-chan) by Minerva, is an epic-class Majik capable of manipulating time, specifically able to freeze time within bubbles.
+Nicknamed simply as Chrono by Kizashi and Chro (操ちゃん, Sou-chan) by Minerva, is an epic-class Majik capable of manipulating time, specifically able to freeze time within bubbles.
 Initially mistaken as a human-hater Majik, it's revealed that he is married to Minerva, a human woman, who is pregnant with their child.
 He bears no animosity towards humans, but also has no interest in them with Minerva being the sole exception.
 He's very protective of Minerva and the child she carries, even if he grows weaker as the child gradually absorbing his power.
+During Kizashi's attempt to kill Minerva, Chrono overused his power to rewind time to before Minerva's death and then fast-forwarded time to awaken Ichi, resulting in his death.
+Before his demise, he named his and Minerva's child Madoka.